gimasi/TUINO_ONE/tuino_libs/gmx/gmx_lr/README.md

 byte gmxLR_RXData(String& data, int *port);
 ```

-By default confirmation(acknoledge) is disabled on all transmissions, but you can enable it with the specific functions.
-If the confirmation is enable you need to call the **gmxLR_getMessageConfirmation()** after a TX to verify if the message has been confirmed.
+By default confirmation (acknowledge) is disabled on all transmissions, but you can enable it with the specific function.
+If the confirmation is enabled you need to call the **gmxLR_getMessageConfirmation()** after a TX to verify if the message has been confirmed.

 ```c